mecc-monash/rbc/sensing_tutorial.md

     <img src="./images/port.jpeg">
 </p>

 Upload and run the arduino script and check if everything works!
+The LED on the Arduino should turn on and off.

 <p align="center">
     <img src="./images/buttons.png">